msawired/OPC/README.md

-# OpenProcessing Configurator 3000
+# OP Configurator 3000

-This is a helper library that allows sketches on OpenProcessing to provide a UI to play with dynamic variables in their sketches.
-At the moment, UI components are only displayed if sketch is viewed on OpenProcessing, otherwise they are ignored and variables are set to 'defaultValue'.
+This is a helper library that allows generative art project to provide a UI to play with dynamic variables in their projects.
+Developed particularly [p5.js](https://p5js.org) in mind, this library converts the selected parameters to native UI elements to play with as the sketch runs live.
+Some applications:

+- Sketches that are exhibited to an audience: Audience can play with native UI elements to interact with sketch parameters.
+- FXHash params projects: Artists can prepare their FXHash params project using this library.
+- or simply experimenting: Artist can turn the variables they want to experiment with to native UI elements.

+OP Configurator communicates with the UI elements via postMessage() in browsers.
+This also allows configurator to be implemented across frames, making it suitable for use with iframes in code editors.
+Library can also be overridden to use the same mapping to other interfaces, such as physical buttons, knobs, sliders, etc.

 ## Example